mpaditya/EVA4-B2/S15A/DenseDepth-master/Readme.md

 ### Dataset Creation

+Disclosure: I got the fg and bg images from AK and have used them for my analysis.

 #### Background (bg)
  - Background images like in a mall, inside a kitchn, inside a bedroom, street image etc.
  - 100 such images were downloaded from the internet.